-Figure 8-17 2D Code Quality Evaluation
+Figure 8-21 2D Code Quality Evaluation

-The overall grade includes A, B, C, D and F. A means that the code quality is the best while F means
+The overall grade includes A, B, C, D and F. A means that the code quality is the best while F means that the code quality is the worst.

 6. (Optional) Click specific grade in the overall grade list to view different quantity evaluation items.